TeamMimosa/PupAlert-android/README.md

 Plug your phone in, and click the "Launch" button in android studio.

+To get maps to work, copy the debug.keystore to your .android folder, relplacing the old one.

 ## Using Pup-Alert

 When Pup-alert android hits beta, we will have builds in the "releases" tab of github.